On September 27, 2015 I was sitting in a lawn chair in the street in front of my house admiring the moon in full

 I think that my early interest in outer space must have been encouraged by my Dad, a civil engineer.
 I remember a trip to the Palomar Observatory near San Diego where we had the opportunity to see the newly dedicated Hale Telescope,

 as well as frequent visits to the planetarium at Griffith Park Observatory to watch constellations come alive as they were projected on the ceiling of the theater.

 While I don’t remember being impacted in 1947 when a rancher in Roswell, New Mexico discovered unidentified debris on his property, the controversy about whether it was the crashed remains of a flying saucer or a weather balloon not only stimulated stories of extraterrestrial beings and UFO reports, but also drove the desire to reach and explore Mars.

 In the early 1950’s when I was in junior high, the idea of traveling to the moon, let alone Mars, was a pipe dream.
-Knowledge at that time stated it would be impossible for someone to travel to the moon and return within a lifetime.
+Scientific knowledge at that time concluded it would be impossible for someone to travel to the moon and return within a lifetime.